readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

 Next, ensure that an object you would like to reference has an explicit target.

-For example, we can create a target for the next image:
+For example, you can create a target for the next image:

 .. _target to image: